v1k70rk4/HASS.Agent/README.md

 ## Windows Firewall

+> **Note**: If you used the installer, the firewall rule is already configured automatically.
+This section is only needed for manual (non-installer) setups.

 The agent's Local HTTP API listens on TCP port `5115`.
-If you use the Local HTTP API integration mode, allow Home Assistant to reach it from your local network:
+If you run the app without the installer, allow Home Assistant to reach it from your local network:

 ```powershell
 New-NetFirewallRule `